jellydator/ttlcache/Readme.md

-# READ BEFORE USE!
-This project have some problems, don't use it in production.
-I'm really out of time to fix it now, so if you must use this project, please, fix it first and send a PR or join as a contributor.

-If you really need something ready to use just take a look [here](https://github.com/avelino/awesome-go#data-structures)

 ## TTLCache - an in-memory cache with expiration

 TTLCache is a simple key/value cache in golang with the following functions: